 Higher Education Civic Engagement Awards

-In reviewing nominations, The Washington Center and the selection committee consider the extent to which institutions are building strategic community partnerships that demonstrate the following:
+In reviewing nominations, The Washington Center and the selection committee will consider the extent to which institutions, together with their community partners, demonstrate the following:

-- Vision for change that is systemic and sustainable;
+- Evidence of change that is systemic and sustainable;

 - Depth and breadth of institutional commitment.